DeividasTerechovas/Azure-Honeynet-with-SOC/README.md

-# Creating Azure Honeyney with SOC
+# Creating Azure Honeynet with SOC
 ### Results from 24h will be uploaded here:

 ### (Image for refrence, full details will be in above link after 24h+ periods)